nafarlee/git-good/README.md

 Tell `git` to `checkout` each file in the `local-branch`.

-This is a particularly __important__ command.
-This is how you change what your active branch currently is.
+__important__: This is how you change what your active branch currently is.

 So if I had 2 local branches, `master` and `cool-feature`, and currently `master` is active, running `git checkout cool-feature`